saintly2k/ImoutoIB/README.md

 Here's a reliable [host](https://www.hostwinds.com/7694-2.html) you can use.

-Use PHP 7.3 or 7.4.
-Might work on 8, I don't know.
-QA is for people getting paid.
+The latest release should work with PHP 7.3 to 8.3, might work, might not.
+The older one doesn't work with 8 at all.
+AQ is for people getting paid.

 No database setup needed.